PeopleForBikes/brokenspoke-analyzer/docs/source/commands.md

 ### local-calver

-This sub-command exports the results to a local directory created based on the PeopleForBike convention and [calver] versioning.
+This sub-command exports the results to a local directory created based on the PeopleForBikes convention and [calver] versioning.

 ```bash
 Usage: bna export local-calver [OPTIONS] COUNTRY CITY [REGION] [EXPORT_DIR]